AlterFalter/dezi/FeatureList.md

 | Save cursor position for next edit |  | No |
 | Detect & mark trailing white space |  | No |
 | Remove trailing white space command |  | No |

+## Possible features

+These features are not yet decided upon:

 ## Supported operating systems